sakaki-/gentoo-on-b3/README.md

 It is also possible to cross-compile a kernel on your (Gentoo) PC, which is *much* faster than doing it directly on the B3.
 Please see the instructions at the tail of this document.

-> If you do use `distcc` in this way, be aware that not all kernel files can be successfully built in this manner; a small number (particularly, at the start of the kernel build) may fall back to using local compilation.
+> Alternatively, if you set up `distcc` (also covered in the instructions below), an invocation of `buildkernel-b3` on your B3 will *automatically* offload kernel compilation workload to your PC.
+However, if you do use `distcc` in this way, be aware that not all kernel files can be successfully built in this manner; a small number (particularly, at the start of the kernel build) may fall back to using local compilation.
 This is normal, and the vast majority of files *will* distribute OK.

 ### Keeping Your Gentoo System Up-To-Date